-If you have not subscribed yet, click here to be noticed of all new discussions to come in this series.
+If you have not subscribed yet, click here to enjoy a regular (bi-weekly) pace of discussion.

 Ch.
 2: SEE THE BIG PICTURE — From self-contained market to embedded economy

-By heavily scripting the economic narrative since the late 1940s, market fundamentalists have proven William Shakespeare right.
-What should the economy’s cast look like in the 21st century?
+By heavily scripting the economic narrative since the late 1940s, market fundamentalists have proven William Shakespeare right: “All the world’s a stage”.
+It is way time to update the economic cast for the twenty-first century.

 “This chapter reveals the cast of characters, the script, and the playwrights behind the economic story that came to dominate the twentieth century—the one that has pushed us to the brink of collapse.
 But it also sets the stage for a twenty-first-century economic play—one whose characters and script can help bring us back and into a thriving balance.”
 (Raworth, Kate.
 Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist (p.
 54).
 Chelsea Green Publishing.)